 Topology Optimization

-I have recently been interrested in optimizing the shape of microwave/photonic devices for various applications and control of electromagnetic waves.
+I am interrested in optimizing the shape of photonic and microwave devices for various applications and control of electromagnetic waves.

 Related article